TechnoMageKOMT/Programming_Notes/JavaScript/D_Arrays.md

 ```

 This piece of code will output the index number of the object with the property value pair, title:'Some Note'.

+The anonymous function here can take 3 arguments.
+Apart from the first argument, the other two are optional.

+1. Individual element of the array (note above)
+2. The index number of that individual element
+3. The full array

 ## find() Method